joeyh2/fraud-detection/README.md

 ### What difference do you observe between the consumption patterns?
 Does the difference suggest a fraudulent transaction?

+Based on the plots it appears fraudulent transactions may exist for card holder 18.
+There are at least 10 sharp and random spikes in their spending pattern which breaks the otherwise small amount pattern for both cardholders.

 ## Data Analysis Question 2